mko11/CS1632_Spring2020/deliverables/2/README.md

     When you run the code coverage tool, make sure you run TestRunner, not RentACatImpl.
 You can do that by clicking on and highlighting TestRunner.java before clicking on the code coverage button.
 Alternatively, you can right click on TestRunner.java and click on the "Coverage as" item in the menu that pops up.
 This is important.
 If you run RentACat.java, you will be getting the code coverage while playing the game.

     After you have created the screenshot, save the picture to a PDF file and submit to GradeScope at the "Deliverable 2 Coverage" link.
 Make sure the picture fits in one page for easy viewing and grading.

+## GradeScope Feedback

+It is encouraged that you submit to GradeScope early and often.
+Please use the feedback you get on each submission to improve your code!

+The GradeScope autograder works in 3 phases:

+1. CoffeeMakerQuestImpl verification using CoffeeMakerQuestTestSolution:
+   CoffeeMakerQuestTestSolution is the solution implementation of CoffeeMakerQuestTest.
+The purpose of this phase is to test RentACatImpl for defects.

+1. CoffeeMakerQuestTest on CoffeeMakerQuestImpl: The purpose of this phase is to test CoffeeMakerQuestTest itself for defects.
+Assuming CoffeeMakerQuestImpl is defect free (as verified in phase 1.), any test failures in CoffeeMakerQuestTest while testing CoffeeMakerQuestImpl indicate a bug in CoffeeMakerQuestTest.

+1. CoffeeMakerQuestTest on CoffeeMakerQuestBuggy: The purpose of this phase is to test CoffeeMakerQuestTest against the buggy CoffeeMakerQuestBuggy implementation.
+The class CoffeeMakerQuestBuggy is given to you in the form of the coffeemaker-buggy.jar file.
+Since CoffeeMakerQuestBuggy is buggy, you expect the tests to fail this time.
+If CoffeeMakerQuestTestSolution fails a test but CoffeeMakerQuestTest passes a test, then this indicates a problem (and vice versa).